 Iconic places

 As a continent, Australia is ancient and remarkable.
-But within this land there are a collection of special places that hold globally important values.
-These iconic places are ancient, unique and at risk from current threats such as climate change, mining and deforestation.
+But within this land there is a collection of special places that hold globally important values.
+Iconic and unique, these places are at risk from current threats such as climate change, mining and deforestation.

 With their rich evolutionary history, abundance of unique flora and fauna, and deep significance for First Nations people, these places deserve respect—and care.
 They support ancient Gondwanan forests, contain evolutionary adaptations and feature plants and animals that are found nowhere else on Earth.

-While often appreciated for their vast beauty, they are more than just pretty landscapes.
+While often appreciated for their vast beauty, they are more than just scenic landscapes.
 These remarkable places are crucial to our world’s very life support.
-That’s why we are celebrating these globally significant places—as Nature’s Elders.
+That’s why we're celebrating these globally significant places—as Nature’s Elders.

 Remarkable locations